 RebelMouse and Flipboard Integration

 To make Flipboard traffic growth easier, RebelMouse has integrated Flipboard's Share button so that you can easily add it to any post element.
-Here's how to do it in Layout & Design Tool:
+Here's how to do it in Layout & Design Tool.

 Enable "Post Shares" in a Posts or Lead Media element.